JeffMcClintock/GMPI/README.md

 // This is the GUI component
 void MyPluginEditor::onMeterValueChanged()
 {
-	// receive a value from the real-time thread. float VuLevel = pinMeterValueIn;	// hands-off, no mutex.. no atomic.. no trash talk on the black-top.
+	// recieve a value from the real-time thread. float VuLevel = pinMeterValueIn;	// hands-off, no mutex.. no atomic.. no trash talk on the black-top.

 	// now draw the update on the GUI...